 Panama City: Forest City of the Future

-This Project details the futures of 100 cities across the globe as though they've somehow overcome all environmental challenges and become super-ecofriendly Green Utopian cities.
+This Project details the futures of thousands of cities across the globe as though they've somehow overcome all environmental challenges and become super-ecofriendly Green Utopian cities.
 This month, we highlight Panama City's future.

-A Section of Panama City -- Early 22nd Century
+A Section of Panama City -- Early 22nd Century--by the Urban Futures team

 Panama City in the early 22nd century is flush with Biophilia.
 This is not some strange tropical disease but a psychological affection for nature.
 Thusly, the residents of Panama City 2121 love nature so much that have immersed it with vibrant wilderness.
 This provides for them both free ecosystems services and also with emotional wellbeing.
 In Panama City 2121, the forest of the Metropolitan National Park, nowadays located between the city and the Panama Canal, are allowed to re-colonize the entire city; overtaking the concrete infrastructure that presently keeps it at bay.
 The architecture has become organic and biological, too; which is a style favored by locals because it is inexpensive and self-maintaining.
 It’s also rather romantic and fun.